Siddammanahalli

 Siddammanahalli is a village in the southern state of Karnataka, India.
-It is located in the Ballari taluk of the Ballari district.
+It is located in the Kurugodu taluk of the Ballari district.

 Demographics

 As of the 2011 India census, Siddammanahalli had a population of 6,133, with 3,047 males and 3,086 females.
 People belonging to Scheduled Tribes make up 33.57% of the population, while those belonging to Scheduled Castes make up 19.76% of the population.